sachin-maker/JAVASCRIPT_OUTPUT_BASED_QUESTIONS/README.md

-# Javascript Output Based Questions
+# 🚀 Javascript Output Based Questions
-#### This repo contain 100+ javascript Output based questions With detail explaination which we will cover each and every topic and and i will add 5 question every day.
+#### 😍This repo contain 100+ javascript Output based questions With detail explaination which we will cover each and every topic and and i will add 5 question every day.
 ___

 ## Day 1